-All of these are available at the main library in Salt Lake City, but you can order some of the films and/or fiche.
+All of these are available at the main library in Salt Lake City, but are often digitized to viewing at remote family history centers.

 For a larger selection of reference books including many on handcart companies see the Family History Catalog under Utah/Emigration and Immigration.
 Another great place to look is under your ancestor's native land and Emigration and Immigration e.g. Denmark, Emigration and Immigration or Norway, Emigration and Immigration.

 The Ship Resources page has some specific information related to the voyage across the ocean and finding ship rosters.